 At 11:52:09 a.m., as the DC-9 descended through an altitude of approximately 6,660 feet (2,030 meters),¹ the Piper collided with the left side of the DC-9’s vertical fin, just below the horizontal stabilizer.
 The angle of collision was approximately 90°.
 The airliner’s entire horizontal stabilizer and rudder were torn from the aircraft.

-All three persons aboard the light airplane were decapitated.² The Archer was heavily damaged, and with no one alive to fly it, it crashed on the playground of Cerritos Elementary School.
+All three persons aboard the light airplane were decapitated.² The Archer was heavily damaged, and with no one left alive to fly it, crashed on the playground of Cerritos Elementary School.

 All 64 persons on the DC-9, and another 15 on the ground, were killed.
 Eight persons on the ground were injured.
 Five homes were destroyed and another seven were damaged.

-William Kenneth Kramer held a Federal Aviation Administration Airman’s Certificate with Private Pilot privileges.
-He was rated for Airplane–Single Engine Land.
+William Kenneth Kramer held a Federal Aviation Administration Airman’s Certificate with Private Pilot privileges and an Airplane–Single Engine Land rating.
 His medical certificate required that he wear corrective lenses while flying.
-Kramer had been licensed for six years , and at the time of the accident, he had flown a total of 231 hours.
+Kramer had been licensed by the FAA for six years, and at the time of the accident, he had flown a total of 231 hours.

 Kramer had moved to the Los Angeles area from Spokane, Washington, less than a year earlier.
 He had made just seven flights, totaling 5.5 hours, in one of the most complex and congested Terminal Control Areas in the United States.

 Captain Antonio Valdez-Prom had been employed by Aeroméxico for fourteen years.
-He held Airline Transport Pilot certificates in both Mexico and the United States.
+He held Airline Transport Pilot certificates in both Mexico and the United States, and was type-rated in the DC-9.
 He had flown a total of 10,641 hours, with 4,632 hours in the McDonnell Douglas DC-9.

 First Officer Jose Hector Valencia had been employed by Aeroméxico for just over two years.
 He was a licensed Commercial Pilot in both Mexico and the United States.
 He had flown a total of 1,463 hours, with 1,245 hours in the DC-9.
 Like Kramer, Valencia was required to wear corrective lenses.

-The NTSB placed the blame for the accident on the air traffic control system:
+The National Transportation Safety Board (NTSB) placed the blame for the accident on the air traffic control system:

 3.2 Probable cause